Sitaram Yechury: Views on United States

+Yechury also supported the 1989 Tiananmen Square massacre, claiming the students were "CIA stooges and bourgeois delinquents."
+He also gave a speech in JNU in support of the Chinese government.

 Personal life

-Yechury is married to journalist Seema Chisti, who is the editor of The Wire, and formerly the Delhi editor of BBC Hindi Service.
-She was the Resident Editor of Indian Express, Delhi.
-Yechury said in a ScoopWhoop episode that his wife financially sustains him.
+Yechury was married to journalist Seema Chishti, who is the editor of The Wire, and formerly the Delhi editor of BBC Hindi Service.
+She was the Resident Editor of The Indian Express, Delhi.
+Yechury said in a ScoopWhoop episode that his wife financially sustained him.
 He was married before, to Indrani Mazumdar, daughter of Vina Mazumdar, and has a daughter and a son from this marriage.
 His daughter, Akhila Yechury, is a major in history and teaches at the University of Edinburgh and University of St. Andrews.
+His son Ashish Yechury died on 22 April 2021 due to COVID-19, at the age of 34.
 Mohan Kanda IAS, former Chief Secretary of Andhra Pradesh, is Yechury's maternal uncle.

-His son Ashish Yechury died on 22 April 2021 due to COVID-19, he was 34.